Scale Insects on Philodendron Brasil: Spotting and Removing Armored Pests

 Introduction from a nursery-purchased plant

 Brasil is propagated and sold at high volume because it roots so easily, and that same high-turnover nursery environment is exactly where scale tends to establish before a plant ever reaches a home.
-Armored scale is the harder of the two types to catch on this cultivar specifically, since its flattened shell sits low against the stem and can pass for a natural bump under quick inspection.
+Armored scale is the harder of the two types to catch on this cultivar specifically, since its flattened shell sits low against the stem and can pass for a natural bump under quick inspection, particularly on the darker-green sections of stem away from the striped leaf tissue.

 Spread from a neighboring infested plant

 Scale's mobile juvenile crawler stage travels readily wherever leaves or stems touch.
-Because Brasil is usually grown trailing or draped from a shelf rather than staked upright, its foliage frequently drapes against or over whatever else is nearby, giving crawlers an easy bridge into or out of the plant.
+Because Brasil is usually grown trailing or draped from a shelf rather than staked upright, its foliage frequently drapes against or over whatever else is nearby, giving crawlers an easy bridge into or out of the plant without needing to travel any real distance on their own.

 How to Fix It